-As any online merchant will tell you, not all products are created equal in terms of popularity!
-Seasonal items, occasional items and fashion trends all impact your inventory greatly, so keep a vigilant eye out and make your yearly and quarterly forecast depending on this information and your target demographics.
+As an online merchant will tell you, not all products are created equal in terms of popularity!
+Seasonal items, occasional items, and fashion trends all impact your inventory greatly, so keep a vigilant eye out and make your yearly and quarterly forecast depending on this information and your target demographics.

 Even more importantly, take a close look at your sales data to see which items are bestsellers and which have been trending higher recently and build this information into your sales forecast and budget for the coming fiscal year.